mchi168/bust-a-cache/README.md

 NOTE: third param is String that represents implemented EvictionPolicy interface.

-If your EvictionPolicy class is called Apple
+If your EvictionPolicy class is called 'Apple'
 Supply argument as "Apple".

 Java must 'know' about the class.
 Must exist somewhere in classpath; within context of application.